Which of the following best describes the difference between gros... | Study Prep in Pearson+

-Which of the following best describes the difference between gross income and net income in the context of the fundamental accounting equation?
+Which of the following best describes the difference between gross income and net income for a company?

 A

-Gross income is the amount of cash on hand, while net income is the total value of assets.
+Gross income is calculated after deducting taxes, while net income is calculated before taxes.

 B